Coursework

 Students undertake clinical placements in a wide variety of services that cover acute care neurology and neurosurgery, psychiatry, geriatrics, rehabilitation, and paediatrics.
 The placement experience enjoyed by our students is one of the most extensive in the world.

-Are you interested in studying Psychology at the postgraduate level as the next step on your pathway to professional registration as a psychologist?
-Hear from the academic convenors and current students about training at the University of Melbourne.
+Are you interested in postgraduate Psychology studies as the next step on your pathway to professional registration as a psychologist?